 Rear Admiral Aquilino’s shore duty assignments include duties as an adversary instructor pilot flying the A-4, F-5 and F-16N aircraft for the Challengers of Fighter Squadron 43; Operations Officer of Strike Weapons and Tactics School, Atlantic; Flag Aide to the Vice Chief of Naval Operations; Special Assistant for Weapons Systems and Advanced Development in the Office of Legislative Affairs for the Secretary of Defense; Director of Air Wing Readiness and Training, for Commander, Naval Air Forces, Atlantic Fleet, and Executive Assistant to the Commander, U.S. Fleet Forces Command.

-His flag assignments include Director of Strategy and Policy (J5), U.S. Joint Forces Command and Deputy Director, Joint Force Coordinator (J31), the Joint Staff.
+His flag assignments include Director of Strategy and Policy (J5), U.S. Joint Forces Command and Deputy Director, Joint Force Coordinator (J31), the Joint Staff, and Commander, Carrier Strike Group TWO.

 His awards include the Defense Superior Service Medal, Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal, as well as several other personal unit and campaign awards.
 He has accumulated more than 5,100 mishap free flight hours and 1,050 carrier-arrested landings.